zola-man/keypad-based-lab-access-control/README.md

 - **Side-channel attacks:** inferring credentials from power or timing patterns
-- **Sensing-based inference:** using passive RFID arrays to infer user behavior without direct card interaction [1]
+- **Sensing-based inference:** using passive RFID arrays to infer user behavior without direct card interaction

-Recent work demonstrates that passive RFID arrays placed beneath keyboards can infer keystrokes without any active reader interaction [1], highlighting the dual-use nature of wireless sensing technology in security contexts.
 This project builds foundational understanding of the authentication logic that such attacks target.

----

-## References

-- [1] J. Li, Y. Zhang, D. Han, A. Li, T. Li, and Y. Zhang, "TagStroke: Stealthy keystroke inference via passive RFID arrays beneath keyboards," IEEE INFOCOM, Tokyo, Japan, 2026.
-- [2] A. Almeajel, Y. Zhang, T. Li, and Y. Zhang, "mmRhythm:
-  Secure and usable user authentication for IoT devices based on hand-tapping patterns," IEEE MILCOM, Los Angeles, 2025.